ProfessionalWiki/SCSS/README.md

 of a MediaWiki extension.
 See [Developing_with_ResourceLoader](https://www.mediawiki.org/wiki/ResourceLoader/Developing_with_ResourceLoader)

-There are some additional keys, that may be used:
+Some additional keys may be used:
 * `class`:
 	This is mandatory.
 It selects the class to be used for the module.
-For SCSS the value has to be `'SCSS\\ResourceLoaderSCSSModule'`
+For SCSS, the value has to be `'SCSS\\ResourceLoaderSCSSModule'`
 * `styles`:
-	Not really an additional key, but it has extended semantics.
-This key contains the list of style files of the module.
+	It is not an additional key, but it has extended semantics.
+This key contains the list of the module's style files.
 Each file can optionally be given a position to influence the order in which the files are compiled.
 	Allowed values for the position are
 	1. `beforeFunctions`